aws-samples/serverless-test-samples/java-test-samples/apigw-lambda-ddb/README.md

 This project uses an open source performance testing tool called `Serverless Artillery`.

-The load test in this repo assumes the application stack provided in this sample is deployed on AWS as we need deployed api gateway endpoint details to run our load test against.
+The load test in this repo assumes the application stack provided in this sample is deployed using [sam build and deploy](#deployment-commands) on AWS as we need the endpoint details form the deployed api to run our load test against.

 Steps:
 1. #### Install Artillery library